NikolayVoina/cloudlinux-documentation/docs/cloudlinuxos/limits/README.md

 ![](/images/cloudlinuxos/limits/inodescpanel.webp)

-End user can also see the usage inside resource usage menu.
+End user can also see the usage inside resource usage menu .

 ::: warning Important Note about Synchronization
 When using inode limits with cPanel, please note that changes made through LVE Manager may not be reflected in cPanel user configuration files (<span class="notranslate">`/var/cpanel/users/*`</span>).
 This is a known limitation where the actual quota enforcement works correctly, but the user files may show outdated limit values.
 See [cl-quota Known Limitations](/cloudlinuxos/command-line_tools/#known-limitations) and [Troubleshooting](/cloudlinuxos/command-line_tools/#troubleshooting) for more details.